gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 For this example, we will use logs from an Apache HTTPD Web server.
 In fact, the web server in front of Stroom.

-To get the optimal information from the Apache HTTPD access logs, we define our log format based on an extension the the BlackBox format.
+To get the optimal information from the Apache HTTPD access logs, we define our log format based on an extension of the BlackBox format.
 The format is described and defined below.
 This is an extract from a httpd configuration file (/etc/httpd/conf/httpd.conf)

 ```
 #  Stroom - Black  Box  Auditing configuration